FERPA for Faculty & Staff

 University employees are responsible for protecting the student information in their possession.
 These are guidelines to follow when acting as a University Official:

-- Individual directory information may be released without written consent, except when the student has made a request to withhold student information through the Dean of Students Office.
+- Individual directory information may be released without written consent, except when the student has made a request to withhold student information through the Office of the Registrar, College Hall 204.
 It provides only that the information may be released.
 MSU is not obligated by this law to release directory information to any party other than the student.
 Directory information includes:

 Students are entitled to restrict the release of directory information.
-To avoid release of this information a request must be submitted in writing, hard copy letter with signature and date, no later than the end of the 2nd week of the semester to the Dean of Students Office, Student Center-Room 400.
-A request to restrict directory information will remain in effect until revoked by the student in writing.
+To avoid release of this information a request must be submitted in writing, hard copy letter with signature and date, no later than the end of the 2nd week of the fall semester to the Office of the Registrar, College Hall 204.
+Note: If you make this request, your name will not appear on sports rosters, Dean's list, the Commencement program or any other external University list.

 - University Officials (e.g., Dean of Students, Registrar, and Provost) may release non-directory information to a third party in the case of an emergency when knowledge of information is necessary to protect the health or safety of students or other persons.